 - You get a better understanding of what to expect in the future as dementia progresses in your loved one

-Support groups offer a space to meet other caregivers who know what you’re going through, making caregivers feel seen and heard and most of all-less alone on the journey.
+Support groups offer a space to meet other caregivers who know what you’re going through, making caregivers feel seen, heard, and most of all, less alone on the journey.

-If you are caring for a loved one and think attending a support group is right for you, we are here to help.
-Visit our support group page to learn how Caregiver Support Initiative can help you today.
+If you are caring for a loved one in Northeastern New York and think attending a support group is right for you, we are here to help.
+Visit our support group page to learn how the Alzheimer’s Disease Caregiver Support Initiative can assist you today.